kstenschke/doShell/README.md

 | ``date_format=Ymn`` ...                          | Date format in printf() syntax                                   |

-## Language / syntax

-* ShellDo script is a superset of shell script, scripts can contain all possible shell commands.
-* Shell-Do commands look similar to comments containing pseudo-code
-* Shell-Do commands are prefixed by #, allowing editors to use existing shell script highlightning

 ## Runtime macros

 The following macros are only replaced at runtime by generic content.